Pandora1337/Anno-2070-linux-xcursor/README.md

 1. Download .zip from below
 2. Extract wherever
 3. Run `install.sh` or follow the manual instructions below
+4. Chose the theme using your distros theme selector.
+For example, in Linux Mint find "Themes" app and toggle `Advanced settings...`.
+Mouse Pointer is the option you are looking for

 ### Manuall installation
 1. Move the `Anno-2070` folder into `/usr/share/icons`: